How to help an anxious dog

 If a dog is exposed to more than one of these potential causes, for a prolonged amount of time, their stress may lead to anxiety.
 That said, anxiety doesn’t always have a fixed root cause.
 For example a rescue dog, abused by a previous owner, may suffer anxiety without being exposed to stressful stimuli.

 The solution will depend on what’s causing your dog’s stress.
-For example, if you’ve welcomed a new pet or newborn baby to your home, you can’t just get rid of them!
+For example, if you’ve welcomed a new pet or your newborn baby to your home, you can’t just get rid of them!

 Prevent stress with a slow and steady introduction